aaron-smits/playwright-k8s/notes.md

   - Docker
   - Playwright
   - Kubernetes
+- [ ] Write up the process of running the tests in parallel
+  - Playwright
+  - Kubernetes

-# Commands that are useful
+# Commands

 ```bash
 # Add observability to the cluster